bumptech/nitro/docs/nitro.md

 Disable the default error handler (or any error handler, really).

-This means nothing strange socket behavior will be dropped silently.
-It is not a great idea to do this.
+This means strange socket behavior will be dropped silently--not advisable.

 *Arguments*